Program details are provided lower on the page.

 For students with prior knowledge or education, the CTU Fast Track™ program may be a great way to accelerate the pace at which you complete your degree.
 With Fast Track, you can take a series of exams that test your knowledge of key course objectives.
 When you pass our exams, you can earn college credit.
 Fast Track exams enable our students to save up to 30% in time and money*.
 As an added bonus, Fast Track exams are available at no extra cost to all CTU students.

-If you interested in Criminal Justice classes and degree programs at CTU Aurora, schedule an appointment with our Admissions Advisors today.
+If you interested in Criminal Justice classes and degree programs at CTU Denver South, schedule an appointment with our Admissions Advisors today.